Commitment + Clinical Leadership = Better Outcomes

 Furthermore, exercise can affect your sleep cycle because of your body temperature.7 When you’re up and active, your body temperature naturally rises; after this state, your body will cool itself down, and you may feel tired.

-This change in temperature can be beneficial to you if you exercise in the morning or afternoon.
+This temperature change can be beneficial to you if you exercise in the morning or afternoon.
 Your body will go through its cycle of feeling like it needs to cool down, and you’ll be tired at night when you eventually go to bed.

 Consider the type of routine exercise you undergo every day and how it might be affecting your sleep.
 You might need to adjust the time of day for your workout to help yourself get better sleep at night.